-Must issuers seek authorisation for a listing?
+5 Must issuers seek authorisation for a listing?
 What information must issuers provide to the listing authority and how is it assessed?

-Admissions to trading are regulated by the Luxembourg law of 10 July 2005 on prospectuses, as amended (the Prospectus Law) and, where a listing is sought in Luxembourg, the Rules and Regulations of the LuxSE (ROI).
+Admissions to trading are regulated by the Luxembourg law of 16 July 2019 on prospectuses (the Prospectus Law) in conjunction with the Prospectus Regulation and, where a listing is sought in Luxembourg, the Rules and Regulations of the LuxSE (ROI).
 The Prospectus Law sets out three different prospectus regimes:

-- the first regime (Part II of the Prospectus Law): this applies to prospectuses for admissions of securities to trading on a regulated market, which are subject to Community harmonisation, and transposing the rules of the Prospectus Directive including the possibility to apply for 'passporting' of the prospectus; - the second regime (Part III of the Prospectus Law): this defines the rules applying to prospectuses for admissions to trading on the regulated market of securities and other comparable instruments that fall outside the scope of the Prospectus Directive, and provides a simplified prospectus regime; and - the third, Luxembourg-specific, regime (Part IV of the Prospectus Law): this applies to prospectuses drawn up in connection with the listing and admission of securities to trading on a Luxembourg market that are not included in the list of regulated markets published by the European Securities and Markets Authority (ESMA).
+- the first regime (the Prospectus Regulation in conjunction with Part II of the Prospectus Law): this applies to prospectuses for admissions of securities to trading on a regulated market, which are subject to Community harmonisation in form of the Prospectus Regulation, including the possibility to apply for passporting of the prospectus; - the second regime (Part III of the Prospectus Law): this defines the rules applying to prospectuses for admissions to trading on the regulated market of securities and other comparable instruments that fall outside the scope of the Prospectus Regulation, and provides an alleviated prospectus regime; and - the third, Luxembourg-specific, regime (Part IV of the Prospectus Law): this applies to prospectuses drawn up in connection with the listing and admission of securities to trading on a Luxembourg market that are not included in the list of regulated markets published by the European Securities and Markets Authority (ESMA).
 To date, the Euro MTF market is the only such market operating in Luxembourg.
 The rules that apply to prospectuses drawn up in connection with the listing and admission of securities to trading on the Euro MTF market are set out in the ROI.

-To list on the LuxSE a listing application must be presented.
+To list on the LuxSE, a listing application must be presented.
 The listing application (by way of an application form) must be accompanied by the approved prospectus (and, where applicable, the certificate of approval) and a signed undertaking letter for purposes of confirming compliance with the ROI.
-In addition, the most up to date articles of associations of the issuer and its annual financial reports relating to the last three years (or such shorter period the issuer is in existence) must be added.
+In addition, the most up-to-date articles of associations of the issuer and its annual financial reports relating to the last three years (or such shorter period the issuer is in existence) must be added and the 'know your customer', or KYC checks be fulfilled.
 The LuxSE is competent to grant the admission to list securities on one of its two markets.
 Any such admission is typically granted within less than 48 hours.